tpascarella/sr50/docs/careers/job-search.md

 ![Waiting for that one employer to respond.](/img/meme-employer-response-time.svg)

-## Sending Out Applications
+## Sending Out Applications En Masse

-### - En Masse
+Sending out applications en masse is simply a numbers game.
 You will probably need to send out a hundred applications to receive maybe 2 interviews.
-Sending out applications en masse is a numbers game.
+Of those 2 you have a 1 in 10 chance of receiving an offer.

 ### - Dealing with rejection